 The Board adopted the Option Plan on June 1, 2017, and was ratified and approved, as amended, by Shareholders on June 30, 2021.
-Pursuant to the policies of the TSX, all unallocated options, rights or other entitlements under a security-based compensation arrangement that do not have a fixed maximum number of securities issuable must be approved by the listed issuer's securityholders every three years after the institution of such compensation arrangement.
+All unallocated entitlements under the Option Plan were most recently approved by Shareholders on June 25, 2024.